Air support video belongs on the command wall. Not just in the aircraft

 From the air to the plan

-Because the feed sits beside the live incident workspace, what air support sees feeds directly into the picture command is acting on — assignments, perimeter, and intel updated against the same view.
-The aircraft’s perspective stops being a separate channel and becomes part of one operational picture.
+Because the feed sits beside the live incident workspace, what air support sees feeds straight into the command view everyone is acting on: assignments, perimeter, and intel updated against the same operational picture.
+The aircraft’s perspective stops being a separate channel.

 BabbarOps is an independent commercial product and is not affiliated with or endorsed by any law enforcement agency.
 Capabilities depend on agency hardware and network conditions.